Blog

 Circular Wi-Fi Cells

-Wi-Fi network design doesn’t work the way that many WLAN vendors suggest.
+Wi-Fi network design doesn’t work the way that many wireless network vendors suggest.

-For example, take a look at the circular cells painted by the vendors in their Wi-Fi network design diagrams.
+For example, take a look at the circular cells illustrated by the vendors in their Wi-Fi network design diagrams.

 So why do so many people draw them that way?

-This reveals ignorance in the Wi-Fi network supplier or designer, or both; and an assumption that the buyer will accept an incompetent Wi-Fi network design.
+This reveals ignorance and complacency by the Wi-Fi network supplier or designer; and an assumption that the buyer will accept a largely incompetent Wi-Fi network design.

-Here’s a starter for ten: how do you arrange Wi-Fi cells in groups of 4 – at the corners of a square – when you can use only three non-overlapping channels in the 2.4GHz band? – channels 1, 6 and 11?
+Here’s another example: how do you arrange Wi-Fi cells in groups of 4 – at the corners of a square, or in a grid layout – when only three non-overlapping channels are available in the 2.4GHz band? – channels 1, 6 and 11?

 If anyone suggests using channel 1, 4, 7, 11 .. or 1, 7, 13 ..